miclip/brave-answers-slack-gateway/README_DEVELOPERS.md

 2. In your AWS account go to Secret manager, using the URL that was output by the `deploy.sh` script above.
 3. Choose `Retrieve secret value`
 4. Choose `Edit`
-5. Replace the value of `Signing Secret` and `Bot User OAuth Token`, you will find those values in the Slack application configuration under `Basic Information` and `OAuth & Permissions`:
+5. Replace the value of `Signing Secret` and `Bot User OAuth Token`, you will find those values in the Slack application configuration under `Basic Information` and `OAuth & Permissions`
+6. Next we'll configure the Brave API Key, using the URL shown in the stack output: `BraveSecretConsoleUrl`.
+7. Choose `Retrieve secret value`
+8. Choose `Edit`
+9. Replace the value of `Replace with Brave API Key` with the API Key provided by Brave.
+Ensure the key is a `AI Pro` level subscription.

 ### Say hello
 > Time to say Hi!

 1. Go to Slack
-2. Under Apps > Manage, add your new Amazon Q app
+2. Under Apps > Manage, add your new Brave app
 3. Optionally add your app to team channels
 4. In the app DM channel, say *Hello*.
 In a team channel, ask it for help with an @mention.
 5. Enjoy.